jonniedie/Jell/README.md

 ### What sets Jell apart?
 Most narrative scripting languages contain a small set of programming constructs (variables, conditional statements, jumps/gotos) to allow some additional user control.
 Jell takes user configurability to the extreme by embedding itself in a full, feature-rich programming language (Julia!).
 Every Jell script is valid Julia code.
 All valid Julia code can be inserted in a Jell script.

 Also unlike most narrative scripting languages, Jell evaluates eagerly line-by-line instead of building up an abstract syntax tree for later evaluation.
 This is useful in combination with the Julia REPL, as you can manually step through and evaluate sections of your script.
+User choice branches of course aren't executed eagerly, but we use closures for the lazy evaluation instead of `eval`ing the AST.

 ### Jell's design philosophy
 - **Write naturally**.
 Just because your script needs to be read by a computer doesn't mean it needs to look like code.
 Jell syntax matches pretty closely to how you'd naturally write a script.